-The health department currently employs six certified Child Safety Seat Technicians.
-The Child Safety Seat Technicians distribute and install nearly100 car seats to eligible families in Cowley County each year.
+The health department currently employs five certified Child Safety Seat Technicians.
+The Child Safety Seat Technicians distributed and installed 176 car seats to eligible families in Cowley County during 2017 which was an increase of 19% over the previous year.

 The Safe Kids Cowley County car safety seat ticket forgiveness program continues to be a model for all of Kansas.
 Participant's misdemeanor violations are forgiven, on a one-time basis, if violators attend the health department's child safety seat class.
 This class is offered at a minimum of once a month in Arkansas City and Winfield.
+As a measure of success we have seen the number of car seat violations decrease in Cowley County as the number of car seat installations has risen.